nhtnhan/nhtnhan.github.io/cv.md

     </tr>
   </thead>
 </table>
-- Assisted on the development of SoundHunters Project to personalize learning of Cree Sounds with User Modelling and Reinforcement Learning.
+- Assist on the development of SoundHunters Project to personalize learning of Cree Sounds with User Modelling and Reinforcement Learning.
-- Upgraded an existing web application using Django, and Pixi.JS.
+- Develop an online form application to support custom user research flow using Django, SQL and Javascript.
-- Deployed the web application with Docker and uWSGI.
+- Deploy the web application with Docker and uWSGI.
-- Created and maintain documentation on deployment, testing, and source code.
+- Create and maintain documentation on deployment, testing, and source code.
 - Coordinate with professors, team leads, and fellow interns to successfully deliver all requirements and beyond.

 ## EDUCATION & QUALIFICATION